 The two trails listed below have a pretty infamous safety record, including serious injury and deaths; when we say do some extra research, wear the right clothing, bring the right gear, and make sure everyone in your party is experienced enough—we really, really mean it.
 What makes these trails so treacherous isn’t necessarily how technical they are, it’s how unexpected their technical elements are.

-Acadia’s well known Beehive Trail—you can easily spot hikers in brightly colored attire scaling the rock face from Sand Beach, Great Head, and a number of other spots—is a 1.4 mile loop with a considerable amount of nearly vertical sections.
+Acadia’s well known Beehive Trail—you can easily spot hikers in brightly colored attire scaling the rock face from Sand Beach, Great Head, and a number of other spots—is a 1.4 mile loop with a considerable amount of nearly vertical sections; definitely one of the top hikes in Acadia.
 Iron rungs offer some assistance, but they are notoriously slippery.
 Park signs urge, strongly urge, that hikers ascend the steep face and descend the more traditional trail.
 Going down the vertical face is not a good idea.

 This trail, with proper precautions and a careful pace, is actually a great introduction to challenging hikes!
 It’s not too long and the latter half is quite easy—so it’s a great way to get safely out of your comfort zone for a short amount of time.
-And it certainly doesn’t hurt that the payoff is outstanding: unparalleled views of Acadia’s verdant forests and rocky cliffs flirting their way into the sea, along with a splash of bright sandy beach.
+And it certainly doesn’t hurt that the payoff is outstanding: unparalleled views of Acadia’s verdant forests and rocky cliffs flirting their way into the sea, along with a splash of bright sandy beach, some of the best views in Acadia.
 Every Mainer that spends a fair amount of time in Acadia has stories of clueless visitors bounding up the Beehive in crocs—don’t be that person.

-If the Beehive is challenging hikes 101, The Precipice is extra credit for advanced students.
+If the Beehive is challenging hikes 101, The Precipice is extra credit for advanced students, and definitely one of the hardest hikes in Acadia National Park.
 We strongly suggest that you try the Beehive on for size before attempt its bigger, meaner brother.

 Vast stretches of this 2.5 mile loop trail are entirely vertical with iron rungs to help pull yourself up.
 It’s widely acknowledged as Acadia’s most thrilling hike—but at a cost.
 There have been serious injuries, deaths, and as recent as February of 2021 a helicopter rescue for a stuck hiker.